hrushimore07/hrushimore07/README.md

-- 👋 Hi, I’m @hrushimore07
+- 👋 Hi, I’m hrushikesh More
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Machine Learning and Deep learning Algorithms
+- 🌱 I’m currently Working as a Data Analyst.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Talks about #sql #Python #machinelearning
 - 📫 How to reach me Hrushi.more07@gmail.com

 <!---